-U.S. macroeconomic data released in June reflected a difficult macroeconomic environment.
-The third estimate of Gross Domestic Product for the first quarter of 2022 showed that the U.S. contracted by an annualized rate of 1.6%, slightly worse than the consensus expectation of a 1.4% contraction for the quarter.
-The unemployment rate was slightly higher than the consensus estimate, holding steady at 3.6% from April to May, while the participation rate ticked up to 62.3%.
-The May Consumer Price Index, released June 10, continued its record-breaking streak with a year-over-year increase of 8.6%, which was its highest reading for 2022 and above the consensus expectation.
-First quarter aggregate operating earnings were on track to climb just 0.9% quarter-over-quarter while increasing nearly 40% year-over-year.
-With over 99% of companies reporting, nearly 80% met or exceeded analyst estimates.
+In light of the Fed’s persistent efforts in attempting to control inflation, data released in June showed a resilient but cooling U.S. economy.
+The third estimate of Gross Domestic Product for the first quarter of 2023 showed that the U.S. continued to grow by an annualized rate of 2.0%, above the consensus expectation of 1.4% and continuing an upward trend.
+The May unemployment rate of 3.7% was an increase from the prior month and worse than the consensus estimate, while the participation rate held steady at 62.6%.
+The May Consumer Price Index, released June 13, showed a year-over-year increase of 4.0%, slightly lower than the consensus expectation and continuing a downward trend.
+First quarter aggregate operating earnings were on track to climb more than 1.6% quarter-over-quarter while decreasing nearly 4.8% year-over-year.
+With over 99% of S&P 500® Index companies reporting, almost 80% met or exceeded analyst estimates.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.

 Sources: Morningstar DirectSM, Bloomberg, L.P.
 Performance data shown represents past performance and is no guarantee of, and not necessarily indicative of, future results.

 For more information and access to additional insights from Gateway Investment Advisers, LLC, please visit www.gia.com.